 Although we realize that many of our patients are covered by insurance plans which place limitations on the amount and frequency of dental care, our top priority is always to do what best ensures your health and addresses your goals.

-Therefore, we recommend treatment without regard to insurance coverage.
+Therefore, we recommend periodontal disease treatment without regard to insurance coverage.
 If this raises a financial concern for you, please advise us so that financial arrangements may be discussed before treatment is rendered.

 At Sierra Dental, we place great emphasis on prevention and our qualified staff take pride in providing the best available care.